YngvN/home-page-react/README.md

 # My homepage

-A work in progress homepage based on React.
+A work in progress homepage based on mostly React.

 [Link to page](https://home.nykas.me/)